leonlinsx/minimal-mistakes/_posts/2021-02-13-winner-takes-all.md

 "That's just semantics, by monopoly everyone knows we actually mean more than one player, with less than all the market, but some larger number"

-Alright, let's use that definition, or something like the US FTC's one of a firm ["with significant and durable market power"](https://www.ftc.gov/tips-advice/competition-guidance/guide-antitrust-laws/single-firm-conduct/monopolization-defined "monopoly") \[1\]
+Alright, let's use that definition, or something like the US Federal Trade Commission's one of a firm ["with significant and durable market power"](https://www.ftc.gov/tips-advice/competition-guidance/guide-antitrust-laws/single-firm-conduct/monopolization-defined "monopoly") \[1\].
+Monopoly - [I know it when I see it](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it "wiki")

-Do I have a monopoly on readers of the Avoid Boring People newsletter?

 ## Footnotes